2023 Solar Incentives Guide for Antioch, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Have questions about how the ITC applies to your specific situation?
-Contact your local Antioch solar panel installation expert to get more information.
+To best understand how the ITC could apply to you, get in touch with your local Antioch solar panel installation expert and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Antioch solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.
+The easiest way to learn more about how the new Clean Energy Credit applies to you is to talk with your local Antioch solar panel company.

 State & Local Solar Incentives